skypjack/entt/docs/md/unreal.md

 Replace `<PCH filename>.h` with the name of the already existing PCH header file, if any.<br/>
-In case the project doesn't already contain a file of this type, it's possible to create one with the following content:
+In case the project does not already contain a file of this type, it is possible to create one with the following content:

 ```cpp